Petrography

 - Water Content

-Petrography can answer the following questions
+Key findings can answer questions like:

 - Why are my compressive strength values less than the design?